Newfoundland and Labrador: Literature

 The earliest works of poetry in British North America, mainly written by visitors and targeted at a European audience, described the new territories in optimistic terms.
 One of the first works was Robert Hayman's Quodlibets, a collection of verses composed in Newfoundland and published in 1628.

 In the oral tradition of County Waterford, the Munster Irish poet Donnchadh Ruadh Mac Conmara, a former hedge school teacher, is said to have sailed for Newfoundland around 1743, allegedly to escape the wrath of a man whose daughter the poet had impregnated.

-For a long time, it was doubted whether the poet ever made the trip.
 During the 21st century, however, linguists discovered that several of Donnchadh Ruadh's poems in the Irish language contain multiple Gaelicized words and terms known to be unique to Newfoundland English.
 For this reason, Donnchadh Ruadh's poems are considered the earliest literature in the Irish language in Newfoundland.

-After World War II, Newfoundland poet E. J. Pratt described the struggle to make a living from the sea in poems about maritime life and the history of Canada.
-In 1923, his first commercial poetry collection, Newfoundland Verse, was released.
-It is frequently archaic in diction, and reflects a pietistic and late-Romantic lyrical sensibility.
-The collection has humorous and sympathetic portraits of Newfoundland characters, and creates an elegiac mood in poems concerning sea tragedies or Great War losses.
-With illustrations by Group of Seven member Frederick Varley, Newfoundland Verse proved to be Pratt's "breakthrough collection".
-He went on to publish 18 more books of poetry in his lifetime.
-"Recognition came with the narrative poems The Witches' Brew (1925), Titans (1926), and The Roosevelt and the Antinoe (1930), and though he published a substantial body of lyric verse, it is as a narrative poet that Pratt is remembered."
-Pratt's poetry "frequently reflects his Newfoundland background, though specific references to it appear in relatively few poems, mostly in Newfoundland Verse", says The Canadian Encyclopedia.
-"But the sea and maritime life are central to many of his poems, for example, "The Cachalot" (1926), which describes duels between a whale and its foes, a giant squid and a whaling ship and crew.
+After the Second World War, Newfoundland poet E. J. Pratt described the struggle to make a living from the sea in poems about maritime life and the history of Canada, including in his 1923 "breakthrough collection" Newfoundland Verse.
 Amongst more recent poets are Tom Dawe, Al Pittman, Mary Dalton, Agnes Walsh, Patrick Warner and John Steffler.
 Canadian poet Don McKay has resided in St. John's in recent years.